NHS North Durham CCG Annual Report and Accounts 2017/18 2017-18 North Durham CCG Annual Report and Accounts

 North Durham CCG Draft Commissioning Intentions.
 Please note these high level commissioning intentions are draft and are subject to change as engagement with stakeholders is progressed.
 Feedback from stakeholders will inform the final prioritised list of intentions.
 North Durham Draft Commissioning Intentions December 2014

-Information Governance Strategy The Information Governance strategy here sets out the approach to be taken within the CCG to provide a robust Information Governance framework and to fulfil its overall objectives.
+Information Governance Strategy The Information Governance Strategy sets out the approach to be taken within the CCG to provide a robust Information Governance framework and to fulfil its overall objectives.
 Information Governance requirements ensure that best practise is implemented and on-going awareness is evident across the CCG.
 The CCG is committed to ensuring that all records and information are dealt with legally, securely, efficiently and effectively.

 County Durham Mental Health Implementation Plan This document is the County Durham Mental Health Implementation Plan for the national strategy “No Health without Mental Health” which sets out how, over the next 3 years, we intend to develop and improve Mental Health services covering all ages across the county.
 It also outlines what our local priorities will be in order to achieve positive outcomes in line with the requirements and objectives of the national strategy.
 County Durham Mental Health Implementation Plan